K. A. Paul: Early life

-Paul was granted honorary degree from Living Word Bible College in Swan River, Manitoba, Canada.
+He passed the Intermediate examination in 1981 and withdrew from his Bachelor of Arts degree from Anakapalli Merchants’ Association Lingamurthy (AMAL) College, Anakapalli, in his second year of studies.
+Paul was granted honorary degree from Living Word Bible College in Swan River, Manitoba, Canada, accredited through Transworld Accrediting Commission International, which is featured in GetEducated's "List of accreditation agencies used by fake colleges".

 Career

 Paul has travelled to many countries and met numerous world leaders in his role as a Christian evangelist.
+Paul was the religious leader of convicted war criminal and former President of Liberia Charles Taylor.
+A month prior to Charles' resignation, in an interview with Somini Sengupta and Laurie Goodstein of The New York Times, Charles offered to step down after holding prayers in the presence of Paul.
 In 2006, Paul authored the book Al-Qaeda Winning–America Losing.
+Paul met Dennis Hastert, pretending to be a supporter.
+Paul later claimed that he had urged Hastert to resign which was refuted by Hastert's spokesperson.

 In an article in The New Republic, Michelle Cottle compared him with Billy Graham and Jimmy Carter, writing that "Focused as he is on Third World hunger and other apolitical issues that don’t get you on “Crossfire,” Dr. Paul simply may never fit the American image of a Spiritual Leader.
 But such challenges simply make the indefatigable peace crusader even more determined to try."
 The same article in The New Republic, states that "By all accounts, Dr. Paul’s overseas peace rallies are sights to behold.
 Most take place in Africa or India, where villagers stream in from around the countryside to see, as one Indian paper put it, “the mesmerizing evangelist,” who has become a minor celebrity across much of both continents.
 A “small” rally is defined as an audience of 10,000 or 20,000.
 Large rallies stretch upward of a million.
 Arkansas Governor Mike Huckabee, who traveled to India with Paul in January 2002, stated "But there were maybe seventy-five thousand, a hundred thousand," Huckabee says of the rally he attended.
 "I'm not sure I ever saw that many people except at a major football game."

 In 2005, the Evangelical Council for Financial Accountability terminated the membership of Paul's organization, Gospel to the Unreached Millions, for failing to meet financial accountability and governance standards.